WS-JSNA/ws-jsna.github.io/_coastal/ccgs-coastal-population-deprivation.md

 The figure below shows GP practices within each CCG in West Sussex by their national decile group (practices in dark blue are estimated to have the most deprived populations in England whereas those in orange are the least deprived).

-{% include figure image_path="/assets/images/ccg-profiles/coastal/Population-weighted-using-Jan-2016-HSCIC-release-ID2015-deprivation-score.gif" alt="Population weighted (using Jan 2016 HSCIC release) ID2015 deprivation score" caption="Population weighted (using Jan 2016 HSCIC release) ID2015 deprivation score" class="full" %}
+{% include figure image_path="/assets/images/ccg-profiles/coastal/Population-weighted-using-Jan-2016-HSCIC-release-ID2015-deprivation-score.gif" alt="Population weighted (using Jan 2016 HSCIC release) ID2015 deprivation score" caption="Population weighted (using Jan 2016 HSCIC release) ID2015 deprivation score" %}

 In NHS Coastal West Sussex CCG, one practice (Bognor Medical Centre) is estimated to have a population in the ID2015 3rd most deprived decile.
 In addition, one practice falls within the 4th most deprived decile (Fitzalan practice).
 Conversely four practices within NHS Coastal West Sussex CCG are amongst the 10% least deprived in England (Barn Surgery, Steyning Health Centre, Southbourne Surgery and Loxwood Surgery).